dyong0/spa-jquery/README.md

-# spa
+# SPA
-js library for creating SPA easily based on components and states
+Simple js framework for creating SPA easily based on components and states